 One of the most common questions I hear from HR teams early in conversations is, “Do you allow people to recognize each other with points?”.
 I reply “No we don’t” then explain why Blueboard isn’t a points-based system.

-In today’s digitally-charged workplaces, points-based employee reward systems have become the default solution for employee recognition programs that often get classified as a “checklist item”.
+In today’s digitally-charged workplaces, points-based employee reward systems have become the default solution for employee recognition platforms that often get classified as a “checklist item”.
 The simple existence of an employee recognition program satisfies many organizations.

 Before regressing to the default solution, HR leadership should assess the merits of such programs.
 Here are my thoughts after 4 years of exclusively working on improving employee recognition programs, and thousands of conversations around the subject.

 Let’s start with the basics: employee recognition is when a peer, manager, or company wants to say “thank you” to an employee.
 Frequently, this type of employee recognition is tied to an employee reward — which can come in many forms like cash, gift cards, experiences, or points.

 A points-based employee reward system works by allowing a sender to give points to a recipient, which are tied to an obscured, specific dollar value on the backend.
 It depends on how an organization decides to structure its system, but these points can usually be redeemed for merchandise, gift cards, or travel incentives from an employee rewards catalog.

 While this may initially sound like an effective system, the inherent use of points leads to many problems with delivering impactful employee recognition.
-This is further reflected by the fact that, despite over $90B being spent on non-cash employee rewards in the U.S. every year (which includes everything from travel to gift cards to points-based systems), Bersin by Deloitte found in a study that 87% of employee incentives investments have zero impact on organizational goals — including employee engagement, performance, and retention rates.
+This is further reflected by the fact that, despite over $90B being spent on non-cash employee rewards in the U.S. every year (which includes everything from travel to gift cards to points-based systems), Bersin by Deloitte found in a study that 87% of employee incentives investments have zero impact on organizational goals — including employee motivation, employee engagement, performance, and retention rates.
 Let’s take a closer look at points-based employee reward systems, and explore why this may be the case.